rogerlew/advanced-human-factors/2024_schedule.md

 #### 1. Design Thinking (Nina)

+Razzouk, R., & Shute, V. (2012).
+What Is Design Thinking and Why Is It Important?
+Review of Educational Research, 82(3), 330-348.
+[PDF](https://github.com/rogerlew/advanced-human-factors/blob/main/readings/RazzoukR%2CShuteV_WhatIsDesignThinking.pdf)

 Bender-Salazar, R. (2023).
 Design thinking as an effective method for problem-setting and needfinding for entrepreneurial teams addressing wicked problems.
 Journal of Innovation and Entrepreneurship, 12(1). https://doi.org/10.1186/s13731-023-00291-2 [PDF](https://github.com/rogerlew/advanced-human-factors/blob/main/readings/Bender-SalazarR_DesignThinking.pdf)

 - Use cases for Design Thinking
 - Discussion about critiques on Design Thinking

 #### 2. Smart collars (e-collars) for dogs (Sydney)

 #### 3. Assistive technology and soccer (Alejandro)